Step-by-Step Airbnb Host Checklist Anyone Can Follow

 Follow this Airbnb host checklist to maximize your business efficiency and save time on day-to-day operations.

-To help you take control of your numerous routine operations in our age and time, you can take advantage of automation tools.
-Vacation rental software such as iGMS can automate a big chunk of your daily tasks by:
+You can take advantage of automation tools and have control over the whole process.
+Vacation rental software such as iGMS can automate a big chunk of your daily tasks:

 Key exchange services like Keycafe also come in handy to set up a smooth self-check-in.
 KeyCafe enables you to leave your keys in one of the SmartBoxes for guests to collect whenever it’s convenient for them.